symptomnavi.ch

 The person you are supporting:

-• has pain that limits their daily life (e.g. severe headaches)
+• has pain that affects their daily life (for example, they have severe headaches)

 • wakes up at night because of pain

-• has side effects from medication: nausea, loss of appetite, constipation
+• has side effects from medication like nausea, loss of appetite, constipation

 What you can do for yourself...

-• Reserve medicines should always be taken well in advance.
+• Reserve medicines (a medication taken when necessary, when treatment is not sufficient) should always be taken well in advance.

-• If you observe painful activities, encourage the intake of a reserve medication 30 minutes before the activity.
+• If you observe painful activities, encourage the person to take a reserve medication 30 minutes before the activity.

 • Keep a pain diary.
-In it, document pain scale readings, the times at which all pain medication is taken, its effectiveness and any side effects.
+In it, you can note how severe the pain is, the times at which all pain medication is taken, how well it works and any side effects.

-• Encourage the person concerned to talk to the treatment team about the side effects of pain medication so that they can react immediately if there are any signs of infection.
+• Encourage the person concerned to talk to the healthcare team about the side effects of pain medication so that they can react immediately if there are any signs of infection.

 You feel...